fatemehsrz/ML_Concepts/README.md

 $$

-Xavier initialization is more effective for models with ReLU activation function.
-[More here](https://arxiv.org/pdf/1502.01852)
+He initialization is more effective for models with ReLU activation function.
+[More here](https://prateekvishnu.medium.com/xavier-and-he-normal-he-et-al-initialization-8e3d7a087528)

 ## L1 vs L2 Regularization